cekrem/cekrem.github.io/content/posts/functors-applicatives-monads-elm.md

 Not that you'd ever write code like this in practice – `map2` is usually much clearer.
 But it shows that the concept is there, just with different syntax.

-## Monad: "I Have a Value, and a Function That Returns a Wrapped Value"
+## Monad: "I Have a Wrapped Value, and a Function That Returns a Wrapped Value"

 Now for the big one.
 The M-word.
 The concept that has launched countless terrible tutorials.